 So, where did our obsession with red roses begin?

 The first recorded use of the red rose as a symbol of love can be found in Greek and Roman iconography.
 The Romans believed that roses first sprung up from drops of blood spilt by Venus the Goddess of Love, in an attempt to save her lover from danger.
 Similarly, the Greeks associated the rose with Aphrodite who was their own goddess of love.
 Later, after the Christianisation of Rome, the rose became linked to the Virgin Mary and her devotion to God.

 As well as strong religious connotations, roses have also played an important part in English history, most notably during the War of the Roses – where the houses of Lancaster and York were eventually united.
-The white rose representing Lancaster and the red rose of York were tied together to form the Tudor rose.
+The white rose representing York and the red rose of Lancaster were tied together to form the Tudor rose.

 Nowadays, we celebrate the rose as our national flower, and use it to express affection for our loved ones.
 Did you know that even the number of roses you give has its own meaning?
 A single rose can mean love at first sight, whilst giving someone a dozen roses is a way to ask if they will be yours.

 Roses are also a fantastic plant for your garden, and for me their charm is most abundant when seen on a summer’s day, tumbling over walls with masses of fantastic blooms.
 As Rose of the Year, you can rest assured that ‘Lovestruck’ will be robust, easy to grow and visually stunning; the perfect fit for any garden.

 And if you’re buying roses for your loved one this Valentine’s day, take a minute to appreciate this wonderful flower, that has had the power to capture the world’s imagination in ages past, and surely will do for times to come.

 'Hampton Court's Rose of the Year – 'Lovestruck''